At Kelley, Teamwork Pays Off

 But there was fun along the way, too—Kaufman beat out other White House interns to play an Easter Bunny at the annual Easter Egg Roll, welcoming 30,000 people to the White House back lawn and appearing on the Today Show.

 For his next internship, Kaufman stepped out of the public sector to work for the investment banking division of Jefferies & Company in New York City, further preparing him for his plan to begin his career in investment banking before returning to serve the public sector.

 Kelley Helps Open Doors

-“Every experience I’ve had continues to open up more and more doors,” Kaufman says of his time at Kelley, from the camaraderie of his classroom and Investment Banking Workshop team experiences, to Kelley’s alumni network—the largest business school network in the world at 95,000 strong.
+“Every experience I’ve had continues to open up more and more doors,” Kaufman says of his time at Kelley, from the camaraderie of his classroom and Investment Banking Workshop team experiences, to Kelley’s alumni network—the largest business school network in the world at nearly 100,000 strong.
 “One of the biggest strengths at Kelley is our loyal alumni base.
 My success in landing an offer on Wall Street is deeply rooted in these extremely helpful individuals.”